aridding-dc/week12_template/README.md

 # README

-This is a short introduction to utilizing GitHub for Project Archiving and Versioning.

-At this point we have learned about databases and introduced SQL.
+This is a short overview, covering the topics discussed in DATA 1202 - Data Analysis Tools.

+We started by discuss how to properly frame a business question to be answerable with data.
+We then moved to defining databases and basic SQL, practiced pandas and data visualizations and defined Data Reproducibility and Versioning.

+### Tools Used
+- MySQL Workbench
+- MySQL Server
+- SQL
+- Python
+- Pandas
+- Matplotlib
+- sqlalchemy
+- Git and Github
+- Markdown
+- Jekyll

 ### SQL
 We have practiced using SQL to perform basic data analysis including: